Green Bay Packers fire head coach Mike McCarthy following shock Arizona Cardinals loss

 McCarthy, who turned 55 last month, was midway through his 13th season at the helm in Green Bay.
 He finishes with a 125-77-2 regular-season record while going 10-8 in the postseason, leading the team to a Super Bowl XLV win following the 2010 season.

-The Packers (4-7-1) entered Sunday as double-digit favorites over the Cardinals (3-9), who had just two wins previously this season, both against the San Francisco 49ers (2-10.
+The Packers (4-7-1) entered Sunday as double-digit favourites over the Cardinals (3-9), who had just two wins previously this season, both against the San Francisco 49ers (2-10.

-Green Bay is not mathematically eliminated from the postseason, but the team now sits in 11th place in the NFC with four games to play.
+Green Bay are not mathematically eliminated from the postseason, but the team now sits in 11th place in the NFC with four games to play.

 The Packers had made the playoffs in eight consecutive years before missing out last year when finishing 7-9 on the season.